tomasbarrios/blog-experiences/src/content/blog/simple-is-not-easy.md

 As a dev/engineer or any role behind digital products, I strongly believe you should consider my suggestions.
 Your time is limited, if you dont have a very good reason to over work on something.
 Then don't.

+Simple is not
+- writing code that can be the shortest